tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/customer_profiles/1-read.md

   }
 ---

-Retrieves customer profile attributes for given dcp_service_id, dcp_datasource_id and customer_id.
+Gets the customer profile attributes for the specified DCP Service, datasource, and customer's ID in that datasource.
-A customer_id is a Datasource's identifier for a given customer